w3c/wot/workshop/ws2/demos-2019-Munich/README.md

   There is an instance of the Oracle Digital Twin Simulator for plug fest participants.
 It hosts several simulations, such as a HVAC, Pump, Truck, Connected Car.
 Instances of simulated devices can be provided for plug fest participants on request.
   Please let Michael.Lagally@oracle.com know if you require a simulated device instance.
   The login page is at: https://iotpoc8.oracleiotcloud.com/ds

+* Mozilla WebThings Test Instance

+  Mozilla hosts an instance of the WebThings Gateway software in the cloud at https://w3c-interop.mozilla-iot.org/things (**Email:** iot@mozilla.com **Password:** AreWeInter-opYet?).

+  Further instructions on how to use this test instance can be found [here](https://github.com/mozilla-iot/wiki/wiki/Test-Gateway-Instance).

 ### Google Hangout: